 Doctor Weisheng Si

 Dr Weisheng Si is with the School of Computing, Engineering and Mathematics at Western Sydney University.
-Prior to this appointment in 2012, he was a Postdoctoral Research Engineer at the National ICT Australia.
+Prior to this, he was a Postdoctoral Researcher at the National ICT Australia.
 He received his PhD, MS, and BS in Computer Science from the University of Sydney, University of Virginia (USA), and Peking University (China) respectively.
 His research is mainly focused on wireless networking, software defined networks, data center networks, and cyber security.

 This information has been contributed by Doctor Si.